Peanut: Nutrition

+Culinary

 Whole peanuts

 Dry-roasting peanuts is a common form of preparation.
 Dry peanuts can be roasted in the shell or shelled in a home oven if spread out one layer deep in a pan and baked at a temperature of 177 C for 15 to 20 min (shelled) and 20 to 25 min (in shell).

 Boiled peanuts are a popular snack in India, China, West Africa, and the southern United States.
 In the US South, boiled peanuts are often prepared in briny water and sold in streetside stands.

 A distinction can be drawn between raw and green peanuts.
 A green peanut is a term to describe farm-fresh harvested peanuts that have not been dehydrated.
 They are available from grocery stores, food distributors, and farmers markets during the growing season.
 Raw peanuts are also uncooked but have been dried/dehydrated and must be rehydrated before boiling (usually in a bowl full of water overnight).
 Once rehydrated, the raw peanuts are ready to be boiled.

 Peanut oil

 Peanut oil is often used in cooking because it has a mild flavor and a relatively high smoke point.
 Due to its high monounsaturated content, it is considered more healthful than saturated oils and is resistant to rancidity.
 The several types of peanut oil include aromatic roasted peanut oil, refined peanut oil, extra virgin or cold-pressed peanut oil, and peanut extract.
-Refined peanut oil is exempt from allergen labeling laws in the United States.
+Refined peanut oil is exempt from allergen labeling laws in the US.